sahurtado88/learn/interview qs/Interview.md

 the wide range of clients you have in diferrent buisness areas, and the possibility of growing personally and professionally

+I know your company has a variety of clients, you guarantee long-term assignments, give certification opportunities, and find projects that match employee knowledge.

 ______________
 # future carrer
 I would like to continue polishing my knowledge in cloud, continue with the study of artificial intelligence and improve in aws and obtain new certifications.